elaxer/chess/README.md

 squares = chess.NewSquares(edgePosition)
 ```

-> "Edge position" means the most extreme square on the board, also it means the size of the board.
-In our example we created a 8x8 field
+> "Edge position" refers to the most extreme square on the board and defines the board's size.
+In our example we created an 8x8 field.

-**NOTE**: It is impossible to create squares larger than the value specified in `chess.MaxSupportedPosition`
+**NOTE**: It is impossible to create squares larger than the value specified by `chess.MaxSupportedPosition`.

 You can also create squares with placed pieces:
 ```go